vaib-dev/Courses/7-scrum-master-role/README.md

 ## Chapter 10 - Remote Toolkit

 In this chapter, we will cover an overview of all the tools that are useful for you as a Scrum Master to work remotely.
 This toolkit will help you to start your project remotely.

+## Challenges

+### Challenge 1: Agile Estimation Workshop

+This workshop is conducted to help the teams understand what is estimation and different ways of estimating.